-Due to border price-related policies in place, the MPD calculated is based on the price gap for the period 1997-2020: difference between the Producer price (at farm gate) and the Reference price (at farm gate).
+Due to border price-related policies in place, the MPD calculated is based on the price gap for the period 1997-2019: difference between the Producer price (at farm gate) and the Reference price (at farm gate).
 In 2016-17 the MPD was set to zero as no domestic nor trade price-related policies have been identified for this period.
-In 2020, the domestic price was above the border reference price resulting in a positive gap which was not consistent with the trade policy in place (export tax), therefore the MPD was considered to be zero.